Contact: Cory True, Executive Director

 Re-Member works with the Oglala Lakota Nation on the Pine Ridge Reservation.
 Volunteers participate in work projects across the Reservation, helping rebuild relationships, homes and lives.

 Project/Focus: Projects include building and installing bunk beds in the homes of Oglala Lakota families on Pine Ridge Reservation in South Dakota, outhouses, trailer skirting/steps/wheelchair ramps/decks and splitting and delivering firewood in the colder months.
 The week long trips are divided between service and cultural immersion.

 Educational/Advocacy Components: Cultural immersion activities scheduled in afternoons and evenings, including guest speakers, Lakota crafts, tours, museums, and social gatherings with Lakota friends.

 Minimum Age: 12 years.
 During Kids Weeks (2 per summer) children age 8-11 are welcomed, and special programming is provided for them.

 Adult to Youth Ratio: 1:6

 Accommodations: Dormitory-style housing with bunk beds, bathrooms, and showers.
 Full kitchen and dining facilities on site.
 Groups assist full-time kitchen staff in preparing and clean up of meals.
 All meals are provided, as is all transportation during the trip week.
 Shuttle service is available, at additional costs, for volunteers flying into Rapid City, SD, which is approximately 90 miles away.

-Cost: $575 per person includes housing, meals, and transportation from Saturday evening through Friday morning.
+Cost: $599 per person includes meals, housing, all project supplies, and transportation from Saturday evening through Friday morning.